 After acquisition by UTMD in 2011 and prior to late 2021, there were three Filshie Clip System lawsuits, all of which were dismissed with prejudice prior to the conclusion of discovery.
 The average annual cost of those Filshie Clip System lawsuits since 2011 up to late 2021 was \$7 per year (less than \$25 per lawsuit to achieve resolution).
-However, in late 2021, Femcare was added as a defendant in a clip migration lawsuit in Texas, which has expanded to eleven other states with a total of fourteen lawsuits as plaintiffs' lawyers have sought to solicit and recruit claimants in other states.
-There is no basis for a claim of either a poor device design which was and remains approved by the U.S. FDA, and has remained the same since 1996 FDA approval for more than two decades of use, or no evidence of defective clips implanted in the patients who have filed complaints, or no lack of proper disclosure to physicians who are learned intermediaries.
-Filshie clips have been prescribed by knowledgeable physicians for decades, and implanted in millions of patients.
-The current lawsuits are currently in the early stages of discovery and have not been litigated yet.
-Although the cost of defense will be unusually high compared to UTMD's historical average, the Company believes that the costs can be absorbed without a material impact on UTMD's overall consolidated financial performance.
+However, in late 2021, Femcare was added as a defendant in a clip migration lawsuit in Texas, which expanded to thirteen other states with a total of eighteen lawsuits as plaintiffs' lawyers have sought to solicit and recruit claimants in other states.
+Five lawsuits in three states have been dismissed as of January 31, 2024.
+Unfortunately, social media is being used by aggressive attorneys to solicit plaintiffs using statements that have not been proven to be true.
+Nevertheless, the filing of new lawsuits died down considerably in 2023.

+There is no basis for a claim of either a poor device design, which was approved as safe and effective by the U.S. FDA, and has remained FDA approved since 1996 during more than two decades of use, or no evidence to-date of any defective clips implanted in the patients who have filed complaints, or no lack of proper disclosure of side effects to physicians who are learned intermediaries.
+Filshie clips have been prescribed by knowledgeable U.S. physicians for decades, and implanted in millions of patients in the U.S. and worldwide.
+Although the cost of defense has been unusually high compared to UTMD's historical average, and will continue to increase should cases go to trial, the Company believes that the costs can be absorbed without a material impact on UTMD's overall consolidated financial performance.

-Other than Filshie Clip System claims, there have been no product liability lawsuits for any UTMD device during the last eleven years.
+Other than the Filshie clip claims, there have been no product liability lawsuits for any UTMD device during the last twelve years.
 Except for the six non-Filshie Clip System lawsuits described above, there have been no other product liability claims filed over the last 30 years after distribution and use of over 20 million UTMD critical care and surgical finished devices.

 Since 1993, during which time over one hundred million finished devices and OEM components were manufactured and distributed by UTMD and its subsidiaries, there have been no adverse judgments resulting from a claim of defect in UTMD's or its subsidiaries' designs or manufacture of products, or a fault in informational materials.
-Although it hasn't happened in the past 44 years, a product liability lawsuit could result in significant legal expenses and a large award against the Company.
+Although it hasn't happened in the past 45 years, a product liability lawsuit could result in a significant damages award against the Company.
 In the current tort system, particularly in the U.S., meritless product liability cases do get filed where aggressive attorneys calculate that a company will find it cheaper to settle for what they consider a nominal amount in lieu of potentially substantial defense costs of discovery and going to court.